tytydraco/yessleep/out/Is_Lucid_Dreaming_Dangerous_Part_1.md

 You literally just have to lay there and not move a single muscle, and after like a half hour, a dream will start but your brain will still be wide awake.
 It sounds easy, but it’s actually really hard.
 I failed 2 times before I could get it to work.

-After like 5 minutes of laying there, I started to get really itchy.
+After like 5 minutes of lying there, I started to get really itchy.
 The video I watched said that your body will do that to test to see if you’re still awake, but if you ignore the itch, you pass the test.
 But I didn’t JUST get super itchy, I also started getting these weird urges to flex certain muscles.
 Idk how to describe it, it was just like my body did not want to sit still.

 2 times I gave in and itched myself.
 Since last night was a Friday, and I could sleep in, I could afford to stay up late until I got it.
 And on my 3rd attempt, it worked.
 I wish I would’ve just given up because last night was the most scared I’ve felt in years.